dickreuter/Poker/readme.rst

 Running via python source code
 ------------------------------
-- Download pycharm as an IDE
+- Download pycharm communite edition as an IDE from here: https://www.jetbrains.com/pycharm/download/#section=windows
-- Install python 3.7 or Anaconda (=python with packages)
+- Install python 3.7 or Anaconda (=python with packages) from here: https://www.python.org/downloads/release/python-379/
 - Create an environment with ``conda create -n poker python=3.7`` or use pycharm's functionality to create a new virtual environment.
-Chefck youtube for details.
+Check youtube for details.
 - Install all the packages with ``pip install -r requirements.txt``
 - You also may need to get c++ runtime distributable: https://visualstudio.microsoft.com/downloads/
 - Install tesseract from https://github.com/UB-Mannheim/tesseract/wiki which is needed for OCR of the numbers that are scraped